What Is ITDR?

 Like traditional ITDR, SaaS Identity Threat Detection and Response looks at identity-centric threats that could lead to breaches within the application or enable threat actors to misuse the app.

-ITDR includes monitoring user activity, detecting anomalies in user behavior to identify deviations from normal behavior, and taking appropriate actions in response to threats.
+ITDR includes monitoring user activity, detecting anomalies in human and non-human user behavior to identify deviations from normal behavior, and taking appropriate actions in response to threats.

 There are three types of identity vulnerabilities that are monitored with an ITDR: